prajakta192/Javascript-Facts/Intro/Intro.md

 **Native to web browser =>** All web browser's have built-in JS engine that executes code on the user's device.

-Different browser have different engine:
+Different browser have different engine: <br>

 **V8 =>** *Chrome, Opera and Edge*
 **SpiderMonkey =>**  *Firefox*
 **Chakra =>**  *IE*